themitosan/R3ditor/README.md

 - Just click on "Check for updates" and follow the instructions!

 ## Roadmap
-As you can see, this software still WIP - Expect changes in the next versions!<br>
+As you can see, this software is in alpha stage.<br>
-You can see what will be implemented in the future in our <a href="https://github.com/themitosan/R3ditor/blob/master/Roadmap.md">Roadmap</a>.<br>
+This software will receive less updates, since the efforts are being applied on R3ditor V2.

 ## Supported File Formats